NokNokMLS/BigDoorWyamBlog/input/posts/2021-02-26-property-prices-in-poland-2018-to-2020.md

 Further to our recent report [Polish Property & Mortgage Market 2021 - The Expert View](https://blog.bigdoor24.pl/posts/2021-02-09-polish-property-mortgage-market-2021-the-expert-view.html) , we now look at some of the numbers underpinning the Polish property market.

 The following is a chart detailing the price of one residential square metre per quarter (2018 - 2020).
 (Source - stat.gov.pl).

 ![Polish Residential Property Price per SQM - 2018 - 2020](../assets/Images/price2020m2.png "Source - stat.gov.pl")

-Anyone looking at this chart would be forgiven for thinking there was absolutely no disruption to the economy in the last year.
+Anyone reviewing this chart would be forgiven for thinking there was absolutely no disruption to the economy in the last year.
 Certainly price rises have slowed in the last three quarters but they have not collapsed as might have been expected.

 ## **So what's going on?**